 While the ideological balance in Congress might seem forbidding, the fact remains that politicians respond to voters.
 This important policy proved itself in prior years and can be brought to reality with enough public demand.
 Concealed carry can make an enormously positive impact on our culture if states will honor the Constitution.
 They will know they cannot nullify the Second Amendment through the imposition of cumbersome rules of bureaucracy.
 Instead, citizens can travel throughout these United States confident that they stand a fighting chance when confronted by vicious felons and rapacious thugs.

-Find Your Rep. here and let them know that the time has come to allow all law-abiding citizens of our land the freedom to defend themselves.
+Find Your Rep. here and let them know that the time has come to allow all law-abiding citizens the freedom to defend themselves.